Gladon4/RPG-Music-Tool/README.md

 This Program uses local music files, instead of for example a Spotify Playlist.
 So you can always use it as long as you have your music with you.

 ## Install
-For Linux:
-Download the executable for your system.
+Download the executable for your system from the Release section.

-(For Windows:
-You will need to use the python file itself at the moment, still working on exe file.)

 ## How to set up songs and themes:
 ### 1.